What is vSphere APIs for IO Filtering (VAIO)

 The first release of vSphere APIs for IO Filtering (ESXi 6.0 Update 1) will only support and certify the Caching and Replication use cases.
 VMware will not certify VAIO solutions attempting to support other use cases at this time.

 Caching - Will significantly increase the IOPS available, reduce latency, and increase hardware utilization rates.

 Replication - Will allow the user to create VM granular replication policies for use in DR and other scenarios (ie. Snapshot)

-Note: This program does entail a vetting process and based on the answers to the questionnaire below, partner solutions may or may not qualify for this program.
+Note: This package does entail a vetting process and based on the answers to the questionnaire below, partner solutions may or may not qualify for this certification and listing.

 How IO Filtering Works